 About

 I recently heard this quote from an investor I love listening to (Gavin Baker) on Capital Allocators.
-Great podcast episode.
+Great episode.

 [Within the context of getting exposure to a lot of different PMs at Fidelity…] a lot of people come into investing they're steeped in Buffett and they're super convinced that that's the only way to do it.
 By the way, everything is downstream of Buffett.
 In the English language, 99% of good quotes are from Shakespeare, 1% are from Winston Churchill, and there's essentially nothing else.
 Overstatement of investing, Buffett is 95%, and then there's Peter Lynch's 4%.
 Then a bunch of other people for the 1%.

 I am not a coder by background, and not particularly technically oriented.
 However, as a fun side project, I started to vibe code different things on the evenings and weekends and — given 95% of the investment canon is Buffett — I thought it would be fun to create a searchable database of everything Buffett has said.
-And hence, CompounderGPT was born.
+And hence, BuffettMungerGPT was born.
 I hope you enjoy it.

 If you think I am missing any important sources, then email me or post it on X. I plan on updating it semi-regularly.
 It is also somewhat expensive to host all of this stuff, so I'm hoping the ads cover the cost.
+If there is some ad revenue, I'll try and upgrade the Deep Research model.
+Otherwise, I may have to shut that feature down.